Set Up SFTP Storage to Save Evidence

 • Data Security license

-To store your files scanned by Enterprise Data Loss Prevention (E-DLP), you must specify the SFTP server connectivity information to successfully upload and write files to a target location on the SFTP server. creates a a reportId folder on first upload to your SFTP server.
-Enterprise DLP uploads all subsequent files to reportId folder within your folder path.
-Enterprise DLP automatically names files uploaded to your SFTP server using the SFTP target folder location, default reportId folder, and filename.
+To store files scanned by Enterprise Data Loss Prevention (E-DLP), you must specify the SFTP server connectivity information to upload and write files to a target location on the SFTP server.
+Enterprise DLP creates a reportId folder on first upload to your SFTP server and uploads all subsequent files to the reportId folder within your folder path.
+Enterprise DLP automatically names files using the SFTP target folder location, default reportId folder, and filename.

 The following special characters in a file name are not supported and prevent Enterprise DLP from saving files to SFTP storage: '/ \ * ? <>'.
 If you have a file name that includes one of these special characters, you must change the special character to an underscore (_) so Enterprise DLP can save a copy of the file.